hanyangclarence/My_Project/README.md

 ### Attempt 1.2.2 Use independent motion vqvae
-    Still use the (4, 2048) size codebook, but it's independent one
+    Still use the (4, 2048) size codebook, but it's independent one Total loss: total loss: 0.08064708113670349

+Then we use its code to train the model in attempt 1.1

 ## Attempt 1.3: Train a new vqvae of smaller size